The hydrodynamic response of small-scale structure to reionization drives large IGM temperature fluctuations that persist to z = 4: Results

 Comparing the 1st and 2nd rows confirms our earlier observation: that {\it the effects of hydrodynamics on the TDR are highly un-converged in our low-res simulations}.
 Since the initial sizes of filaments and minihalos are not captured in these runs, their hydrodynamic response to reionization is not fully captured either.
-In fact, we have run a simulation with $1$ $h^{-1}$kpc resolution ($N = 2048^3$) with $z_{\rm re} = 7$ down to $z = 6$ and found that even our high-res runs are still mildly un-converged in this process (at least, in the limit of no preheating -- see Appendix~\ref{app:nyx}).
+In fact, we have run a flash-ionized simulation with $1$ $h^{-1}$kpc resolution ($N = 2048^3$) with $z_{\rm re} = 7$ down to $z = 6$ and found that even our high-res runs are still mildly un-converged in this process (at least, in the limit of no preheating -- see Appendix~\ref{app:nyx}).
+This lack of convergence suggests that even $2$ $h^{-1}$kpc resolution may not be sufficient to fully capture the effect under study.
+Note that most of the scatter arises at densities $\Delta \lesssim 10$, which would not be star-forming gas - thus, the absence of star formation in our simulations should not affect this result.
 The third row shows that the effect is somewhat reduced if IGM pre-heating is significant.
 However, this case still displays much more thermal structure than the low-res run\footnote{We have also run simulations with $T_{\min} = 100$ and $10$ K. We find only a small difference for the former and no appreciable difference for the latter. }.

+The 4th row shows the effect of lowering $T_{\rm reion}^0$ (that is, $T_{\rm reion}$ at $\Delta = 1$) from $\approx 28000$K to $20000$K. Based on Figure 2 of~\citet{DAloisio2019}, these correspond to I-front speeds of $\sim 2 \times 10^4$ and $2\times 10^3$ km/s for an $\alpha = 1.5$ spectrum, respectively, which roughly brackets the range expected during the latter half of reionization (see their Fig. 7, and also~\citet{Zeng2021}).
+The TDR at $z = 6.9$ is inverted slightly more in this case.
+The spread in the TDR at $z = 6$ and $5.5$ is slightly smaller than in the fiducial high-res case, but also slightly more than in the X-ray heated case.
+At $z = 4$, the scatter is similar to the X-ray case and slightly less than the fiducial case.
+Thus, we find that that differences in the I-front speed has an effect similar to (or less than) that of X-ray pre-heating.